Eugene Crum: Interim Sheriff

 After the murder of Crum, a special meeting was held by the Mingo County Commission on Thursday, April 4, 2013, to name an interim sheriff for the remainder of Crum's term which would expire at the end of 2016.
 Rosie Crum, his widow, was unanimously appointed to fill the remainder of the term left vacant by her husband's tragic death by the three members of the county commission, and was sworn into office by Circuit Judge Michael Thorsbury during the candlelight vigil held on April 4, 2013, at 8 p.m., next to the courthouse in Williamson.

 Accused murderer

 Tennis Melvin Maynard, the man accused of shooting and killing Crum, was known to be mentally disturbed, but has never claimed or shown signs of having a vendetta against law enforcement.
 The possible cause for Maynard's mental disturbance, according to his father, might have been due to harmful chemicals and an injury while working in an Alabama coal mine.
 Maynard's father claimed that he would probably not have targeted Crum.
 However, Maynard's father also stated that his son was "off" and he could have probably shot anybody, the first one he came across.
-He admitted that his son should have been in a hospital, adding that his son had previously been in an institution.
-It was later revealed that Crum coached Maynard in boxing as a child and was accused of abusing him.